jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/Virtual-Anatomy-(Unreal-Engine)/Explorer-level (hospital and simple environment)/AddingNewBodyParts.md

-## Adding a New Model with the Picker
+# Adding new body parts

 To add a new part of the model, follow these steps.
-This guide assumes you have already imported your picker mesh and skeletal mesh.
+This guide assumes that you have already imported your picker mesh, and skeletal mesh.

 1. **Make the Merged Model a Skeletal Mesh:**
-   Refer to the [Animation](tions.md) chapter to learn how to create a Skeletal Mesh.
+   Refer to the [Animation](Animations/Animations.md) chapter to learn how to create a Skeletal Mesh.

 2. **Create a New Blueprint:**
    Name it `BP_YourPartOfTheBody`.